 A Windows network is one thing, but how do you access your legal software in the cloud?

 The final requirement is a Windows user session containing your applications that you access from outside of the data centre, such as from your office.
-This requires “virtual desktop” software such as Citrix Receiver or Microsoft Remote Desktop Services (RDS), which provide users with access to a Windows desktop session running in the data centre.
+This requires a virtual desktop infrastructure such as Citrix Receiver, which provide users with access to a Windows desktop session running in the data centre.

 In the office, the virtual desktop looks like a standard Windows computer on which you can run all of your software and access your data.
 It looks just like it always has.
 However, in reality the virtual desktop runs in the data centre where it can be expertly managed and protected.
 Your screen is a view into the data centre, and the input from your keyboard and mouse are processed by your Windows session in the data centre.